WebXDAO/start-here/README.md

 ## 🛠 Teams

-We also have a group of [volunteers](https://github.com/orgs/web3community/teams) that are helping our community projects such as content writing, designing, and many more.
+We also have a group of [volunteers](https://github.com/orgs/web3community/teams) that are helping our community projects such as content writing, designing, and much more.
 Each team has a private repository to work on.
 If you want to join the team, feel free to mention us on our [Discord](https://discord.gg/TSRwqx4K2v) server.

 ## 🚀 Getting started with Dev Protocol